Ultrasound Technician Certification

 Staying Certified: How to Maintain Your ARRT® Certification

-Like other ultrasound technician certifications, ARRT® certification holders must maintain their credentials over time.
-This usually consists of acting in accordance with ARRT® ethics, paying an annual fee, and completing continuing education requirements.
+Like other ultrasound technician certifications, ARRT® certification-holders must maintain their credentials over time.
+This usually consists of following ARRT® ethics, paying an annual fee, and completing continuing education requirements.

-AART® Rules and Regulations and AART® Standards of Ethics
+ARRT® Rules and Regulations and ARRT® Standards of Ethics

 Annual Renewal

-Registered technologists must renew their certification and registration every year.
-Each year, the renewal deadline occurs on the last day of a candidate's birth month.
+Registered technologists must renew their certification and registration annually.
+Each year, the renewal deadline occurs on the last day of a candidate’s birth month.
 To qualify for renewal, professionals must pay a fee and be current in their continuing education requirements.

 Continuing Education Requirements

-Every two years, certification holders must complete at least 24 continuing education credits.
+Certification-holders must complete at least 24 continuing education credits every two years.
 Alternatively, the holder may meet all 24 credit requirements by passing an additional ARRT® approved certification exam.
 Visit the ARRT® website for more information about meeting the continuing education requirements.

 Continuing Qualifications Requirements (CQR)